Skip to content

 1. Wellness blog

 Vitamin K is an essential nutrient that is important for overall health.
 Without enough vitamin K, serious complications can occur including poor bone development and uncontrollable bleeding.
-Most individuals get enough vitamin K; however, individuals at risk for certain conditions, such as cardiovascular disease or osteoporosis, may benefit from consuming more of this nutrient through their diet or supplementation.
+Most individuals get enough vitamin K; however, individuals at risk for certain conditions, such as cardiovascular disease or osteoporosis, may benefit from consuming more of this nutrient through their diet or vitamin K supplementation.
 (5)

 What is vitamin K?